JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 >
 {style="note"}

 When planning your storage location, consider its intended purpose.
 A project-level custom file should be preferred for storing plugin settings.
-For storing cached values, use `@Storage(StoragePathMacros.CACHE_FILE)`.
+To store cached values, use `@Storage(StoragePathMacros.CACHE_FILE)`.
 Refer to [`StoragePathMacros`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/StoragePathMacros.java) for commonly used macros.

 The `roamingType` parameter of the `@Storage` annotation specifies the roaming type when the [settings are shared](#sharing-settings-between-ide-installations):